-Phosphate as soluble reactive phosphorus (SRP) ranged from 0.0049 to 0.0610 mg P L-1 (Figure 6.) and carbon as dissolved organic carbon (DOC) ranged from 0.51 to 13.27 mg C L-1 (Figure 7.).
+SRP ranged from 0.0049 to 0.0610 mg P L-1 (Figure 6.) and differed by …… DOC ranged from 0.51 to 13.27 mg C L-1 (Figure 7.).
 The mean values of stream discharge and canopy openness did not change for consecutive samplings however PAR was lowest in the fall.
 All stream nutrients and DOC values stayed the same for the first two samplings and went up for the third sampling according to Tukey’s Honest Significant Difference (Tukey HSD) tests.